Janice Okoh: Career

+Just Act Normal, broadcast on BBC Three from 16 April 2025.

 Okoh's play The Gift (2020) tells the story of the Egbado princess Sarah Bonetta who was given to Queen Victoria as a gift, and raised as her god-daughter.
 The play opened at the Belgrade Theatre, Coventry in January 2020 before moving on to the Theatre Royal Stratford East.
 It was a finalist for the Susan Smith Blackburn Prize.
 She has also written for radio, including an adaptation of Malorie Blackman’s Noughts & Crosses.